bitifet/SmarkForm/docs/_getting_started/core_component_types.md

 and `select`) **no matter, in case of *inputs* its actual *type* attribute**.

   * Imports and exports *String* like regular HTML form fields.

+Other component types may provide more advanced behaviour, like importing/exporting appropriate data types, for specific input types, etc...
+But every present and future HTML *&lt;input&gt;* tag could be used as *SmarkForm* "input" component type.

+**Example:**

+{% include_relative examples/core_component_types.examples.md option="input_example" %}

 ### type: number and type: date